catalyst-cloud/catalystcloud-docs/source/alarm-service/autohealing-example.rst

 We will configure our alarm so that should a webserver go down the alarm will trigger and inform the heat stack, which created the webservers, to activate an autohealing feature.
-The webservers will be simulated by using netcat on an Ubuntu image in our project, these ubuntu instances will respond to requests with the message: "Welcome to my <IP address>".
+The webservers will be simulated by using netcat on an Ubuntu image in our project, these Ubuntu instances will respond to requests with the message: "Welcome to my <IP address>".

 To get started we need to clone our example templates.
 These templates